What’s in This Article

 | 5.
 Monitor Expiration: Make sure you have qualifying account activity every 24 months so your miles do not expire. |

-Getting the best value out of shared miles requires a bit of planning.
-Coordinate with friends or family who have the same travel goals.
-If your group is planning a trip, combining miles—or booking separate tickets at the same time—can help secure premium seats for everyone.
+Getting the best value out of shared miles takes some planning.
+Coordinate with friends or family who share the same travel goals.
+If your group is planning a trip, combining miles or booking separate tickets at the same time can help secure premium seats for everyone.

 Timing is the secret to stretching the value of your shared miles.

-Booking flights during off-peak seasons or hunting for Web Special awards means you will spend fewer miles per ticket.
+booking flights during off-peak seasons or hunting for Web Special awards means you’ll spend fewer miles per ticket.
 You should also check availability on American Airlines’ Oneworld partners.
 Redeeming your AAdvantage miles for flights on partners like British Airways or Japan Airlines can sometimes offer much better value than flying on American metal.

-Gifting miles is another way to support friends or family, but it works differently than transferring.
-When you gift miles, you are actually purchasing brand-new miles and sending them directly to someone else’s account.
+Gifting miles works differently from transferring.
+When you gift miles, you purchase brand-new miles and send them directly to someone else’s account.
 To do this, log in to your AAdvantage account and select the “Gift Miles” option.

-While buying miles for a family member’s upcoming trip is a nice gesture, run the numbers first.
-The cost to buy and gift new miles is usually much higher than what those miles are actually worth.
-Unless American Airlines is running a major discount or bonus promotion on purchased miles, buying a cash ticket might be cheaper.
+While buying miles for a family member’s upcoming trip is a generous gesture, run the numbers first.
+The cost to buy and gift new miles typically exceeds what those miles are worth at redemption.
+Unless American Airlines runs a major discount or bonus promotion on purchased miles, a cash ticket might be cheaper.

 Avoiding Common Pitfalls